Buzzology/jelly-widgets/README.md

 https://miro.com/app/board/o9J_lDVjzL8=/

 ## Screenshots of app
-The app is done in ReactJS with TypeScript.
+The SPA is built with ReactJS, Redux and TypeScript.
 It does not currently have any branding but the styling is heavily inspired by Slack.

 ### Login page
 ![image](https://user-images.githubusercontent.com/27006526/119087423-764c7300-ba4a-11eb-8368-a71c267a337b.png)